 Genetics is one of the leading factors in how much a cat sheds.
 With calicos, this is tricky as it is often hard to know what parent breeds they have.
 Purebred kitties often shed less than mixed breeds.
 If purchasing a cat from a breeder, owners can ask about shedding, but this is a wait-and-see situation in many cases.

-Nutrition is crucial to a kitty’s long-term health and is often reflected in coat quality.
 Felines who lack a nutrient-rich, well-balanced diet may have dull coats and loose skin.
 Cats must eat protein.
 They are obligate carnivores and require animal proteins to survive.
 A kitty’s diet should contain high-quality cat food with an assortment of flavors.
-Foods that use natural meat proteins are much healthier than those that use only meat meals.
-They also need healthy fats and Omega fatty acids.
-Dietary shortcomings can cause bald patches, cuts, scaly skin, sores, itchiness, and more.
+Foods that use natural meat proteins like chicken, turkey, beef, lamb, and fish are much healthier than those that use only meat meals.

 Health & Age